Robby Shelton honored with Servant Leadership Award

-During the 2016 Jubilee Dinner on May 6, Martin Methodist College (MMC) presented the 2016 Servant Leadership Award to Reba Seals, a 1968 Martin Methodist graduate and a lifelong servant to her church and community.
+Martin Methodist College (MMC) presented the 2017 Servant Leadership Alumni Award to Interim President Robby Shelton, a 1985 MMC alumnus and a lifelong servant to the college, his church and community.